briansunter/site/site/notes/sourdough.md

 - Both yeast and bacteria primarily originate from the flour (very little from the air)[^6]
 - Bacteria usually outnumbers yeast 100:1.
 Although bacteria produce less gas than yeast, there's a higher proportion of bacteria.
 Overall, bacteria contribute 50% of the CO2, and yeast contributes the other 50%. [^6]
 - Both yeast and bacteria occasionally need air to survive
 - Flour is 75% starch.
-For starch to be used by the bacteria and yeast, it must be broken down into simpler sugars.
+For bacteria and yeast to digest starch, something else must break it into simpler sugars.
 - Amylase is an enzyme that breaks down starch into simpler sugars usable by yeast and bacteria. [^7]
 - Amylase is naturally present in flour but can be enhanced with the addition of malt flour [^6]